nathanielc/minecraft-multi-server/README.md

 # Usage

-With this project installed you can run multple different minecraft worlds on the same host.
+With this project installed you can run multiple different minecraft worlds on the same host.
 Each is given a name and can be configured in an `/etc/minecraft/<name>` file.

 ## EULA